mey1k/TimeSync/README.md

 ## Acknowledgments

-* Are you need to Time Sync Program?
+* Do you need to Time Sync Program?